cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 4. **ZIP Code.** Enter the ZIP code of the property as one (1) data field.

 > a.
 Non-Standard Addressing.
 U.S. Postal Service Publication 28, Sub-Section [24](http://pe.usps.gov/text/pub28/28c2_021.htm), [25](http://pe.usps.gov/text/pub28/28c2_027.htm), and [29](http://pe.usps.gov/text/pub28/28c2_041.htm), respectively, can be used as guides for formatting non-standard style addressing including rural route, Highway Contract Route, and Puerto Rico addresses to increase the accuracy for geocoding.

 > b.
 The following address formats are generally not preferred:

 > > General Delivery addresses, such as General Delivery, Anytown, CA 90049-9998.

 > > Post Office Box addresses, such as P.O.
 Box 100 Anytown, CA 90049-9998.

 > > Spelled-out numbers, such as Four Hundred Fifty Six W Somewhere Ave Apt Two Hundred One.

 > c.
-Enter "NA" in each of the property address fields if the requirement to report property address is not applicable to the covered loan or application that your institution is reporting.
+Enter “NA” in each of the property address fields if the requirement to report property address is not applicable to the covered loan or application that your institution is reporting.

 > d.
-Enter "Exempt" in the Street Address, City and Zip Code fields if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Address.
+Enter “Exempt” in the Street Address, City and Zip Code fields if, pursuant to the 2018 HMDA Rule, your institution is not reporting Property Address.

 [County and Census Tract](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-9-ii).